Unsupervised Log Anomaly Detection with Few Unique Tokens

+To mitigate the need for labeled data, other works, such as \cite{lou2010mining} and \cite{xu2009online}, have explored unsupervised learning.
+These methods typically apply text mining techniques to logs and employ clustering algorithms to identify anomalies without manual labels.
+However, a common limitation is that they, too, often consider log entries in isolation rather than fully leveraging the contextual information embedded in log sequences.

-In this work, we propose an alternative approach to detect anomalies without any labels or extensive user intervention.
-Our method is designed to adapt to novel log messages while also capturing the sequential nature of log analysis, overcoming the limitations of prior techniques.
-Specifically, we faced challenges from the limited diversity of log entries, which does not provide sufficient training data for standard ML models.
-Inspired by \cite{bertero2017experience}, we employ word vector embeddings to represent log entries in a high-dimensional space, mitigating data scarcity.
-However, instead of relying on supervised classifiers, we take a sequential modeling approach by treating logs from each source as temporal event streams.
-Our key insight is to focus on modeling patterns of occurrences within these streams, rather than just individual log entries.
-To achieve this, we introduce an unsupervised technique based on Hidden Markov Models operating on the embedded log sequences.
-By learning sequential regularities, anomalies can be detected from deviations in context rather than content.
-This probabilistic approach requires estimating only a minimal number of parameters, enabling robust detection even with limited training data.
+In this work, we propose an alternative unsupervised approach designed to overcome these limitations, particularly the challenges posed by the limited diversity and volume of log entries at EuXFEL, which renders standard supervised ML models ineffective.
+Our method is engineered to adapt to novel log messages while fundamentally capturing the sequential nature of log data, without requiring labels or extensive user intervention.

+Inspired by the embedding techniques in \cite{bertero2017experience}, we employ word vectors to represent log entries in a high-dimensional space, which helps mitigate data scarcity.
+However, crucially, instead of relying on supervised classifiers, we model the logs from each source as a sequence of events.
+Our key insight is to focus on modeling the patterns of co-occurring log sequences using an unsupervised technique based on Hidden Markov Models (HMMs) operating on these embedded sequences.
+By learning these sequential regularities, anomalies are detected as deviations from established contextual patterns, rather than solely from individual log content.
+This probabilistic HMM-based approach requires estimating only a minimal number of parameters, enabling robust anomaly detection even with limited and unlabeled training data.